 4. Baby monitor

-This one is definitely essential for you to have.
+A baby monitor is definitely essential for you to have.
 Knowing that you can hear and see your baby sleeping can be a reassurance for you.
 So that you can get on with other things.
 I used to take it everywhere went.
 Even when we were holidaying abroad.
 It’s such a bliss to be able to monitor your baby.

 5. Baby bath